 '''

-on register (cmd: cmd2.Cmd) \rightarrow None
+\verb"on_register"(\textit{cmd:} \textit{cmd2.Cmd}) \rightarrow None

 '''

 Called by cmd2.Cmd as the first step to registering a CommandSet.
-The commands defined in this class have not be added to the CLI object at this point.
+The commands defined in this class have not been added to the CLI object at this point.
 Subclasses can override this to perform any initialization requiring access to the Cmd object (e.g. configure commands and their parsers based on CLI state data).